Metal casting: Waste molding of plaster

 A durable plaster intermediate is often used as a stage toward the production of a bronze sculpture or as a pointing guide for the creation of a carved stone.
 With the completion of a plaster, the work is more durable (if stored indoors) than a clay original which must be kept moist to avoid cracking.
 With the low cost plaster at hand, the expensive work of bronze casting or stone carving may be deferred until a patron is found, and as such work is considered to be a technical, rather than artistic process, it may even be deferred beyond the lifetime of the artist.

-In waste molding a simple and thin plaster mold, reinforced by sisal or burlap, is cast over the original clay mixture.
-When cured, it is then removed from the damp clay, incidentally destroying the fine details in undercuts present in the clay, but which are now captured in the mold.
+A waste mold is a negative mold that is destroyed during the process of removing it from the positive cast.
+In the creation of a plaster waste mold, thin layers of plaster are applied over the original clay sculpture.
+The first layer is colored to mark the end of the mold and the beginning of the cast.
+When cured, it is removed from the damp clay, incidentally destroying the fine details in undercuts present in the clay, but which are now captured in the mold.
 The mold may then at any later time (but only once) be used to cast a plaster positive image, identical to the original clay.
-The surface of this plaster may be further refined and may be painted and waxed to resemble a finished bronze casting.
+This cast is commonly called "original plaster" as it is the first and only copy of the original clay sculpture.
+The surface of the original plaster may be further refined and may be painted and waxed to resemble a finished bronze casting.